-The project would be located on a 10.3-acre site at 1220 North B Street in a developed area of downtown Sacramento.
-The project site is bordered by North B Street to the north, North 14th Street to the east, Union Pacific Railroad (UPRR) tracks to the south, and North 12th Street to the west.
+The project would be located on a 10.3-acre site at 1220 North B Street and within surrounding streets in a developed area of downtown Sacramento.
+The project proposed substation site is bordered by North B Street to the north, North 14th Street to the east, Union Pacific Railroad (UPRR) tracks to the south, and North 12th Street to the west.

-The project site is relatively flat and sparsely vegetated with a limited number of trees along the southern project perimeter.
+The project proposed substation site is relatively flat and sparsely vegetated with a limited number of trees along the southern project perimeter.
 The site consists of 11 contiguous Assessor's parcels, currently containing two buildings, an approximately 5,580 square foot single story maintenance shop building and an approximately 66,000 square foot single story distribution warehouse with loading docks, and office space.
-Both buildings are situated towards the front of the property along North
+Both buildings are situated towards the front of the property along North B Street.

-B Street.
 The rear of the property consists of approximately 3.9 acres of yard storage and is adjacent to UPRR to the south.
-Adjacent land uses include Salvation Army to the northwest, City of Sacramento Fire Station No. 14 to the east, First Step Communities homeless shelter and Quinn Cottages transitional housing to the southeast, and Sims Metal recycling center across North 12th Street to the west.
-There are several SMUD facilities nearby the project site including the Station E electrical substation located approximately 0.5 miles to the east, Station G electrical substation (under construction) and Station H (future substation) located approximately 0.7 miles to the southwest.
+Adjacent land uses include the Salvation Army Center of Hope homeless shelter to the northwest, City of Sacramento Fire Station No. 14 to the east, leased and unleased industrial warehouses across B Street to the north, First Step Communities homeless shelter and Quinn Cottages transitional housing to the southeast, and Sims Metal recycling center across North 12th Street to the west.
+The project site also includes surface streets located adjacent to the proposed substation site, such as North B Street, Ahern Street, Thornton Avenue, and 7th Street, which would be utilized to install transmission lines and connect to other SMUD facilities.
+These surrounding areas primarily consist of industrial and commercial land uses, with some residential neighborhoods intermixed.
+There are several SMUD facilities nearby the project site including the Station E electrical substation located approximately 0.5 miles to the east and Station G electrical substation (under construction) and Station H (future substation) located approximately 0.7 miles to the southwest.